GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 lower-level BOMs to ensure compatibility, since each BOM only controls the versions of the library that generates it.
-Since the GCP Java libraries follow semver, you should be able to pick the highest version in your dependency tree for any particular library.
+Since the GCP Java libraries follow semver, you should be able to pick the highest version in your dependency tree for any particular library, as long as your dependency tree agrees on the same major version.
 Here is the process to follow for each library that has BOM support:

 1. Identify the highest version seen for any artifact produced by that library
   a.
 For example, if you see `gax:1.34.0` and `gax-grpc:1.42.0`, then use version 1.42.0